 Why a 48 HR Film Competition?

-By presenting a platform and a format like the 48hr film concept it forces us to really pull together in a team and create a high level of work under pressure.
+By presenting a platform and format like the 48hr film concept it forces us to pull all our resources together for one weekend only and produce a high level work with a quick deadline.
+No months and months sitting on a project in the edit or reshoots.
+No excuses, you must submit a film in the time limit, or the team gets disqualified!
 It also gives us a unique opportunity to hone our skills.
 After all if you can master the 48-hour schedule then it puts you in good stead for keeping to time and budget on much larger projects.

 HOW TO REGISTER: